OpenNMT/OpenNMT-tf/README.md

 More examples using OpenNMT-tf as a library can be found online:

 * The directory [examples/library](examples/library) contains additional examples that use OpenNMT-tf as a library
-* [nmt-wizard-docker](https://github.com/OpenNMT/nmt-wizard-docker) uses the high-level `onmt.Runner` API to wrap OpenNMT-tf with a custom interface for training, translating, and serving
+* [nmt-wizard-docker](https://github.com/OpenNMT/nmt-wizard-docker) uses the high-level `opennmt.Runner` API to wrap OpenNMT-tf with a custom interface for training, translating, and serving

 *For a complete overview of the APIs, see the [package documentation](http://opennmt.net/OpenNMT-tf/package/opennmt.html).*